sealuzh/cd-linter-artifacts/README.md

 The generated output `reactions-to-issues/rq1-results.txt` contains (i) an analysis of the received reactions, (ii) the labels assigned to the rejected issues with their occurrences, and (iii) the resolution type per CD smell.

 The previous script requires a second argument `reactions-to-issues/fig4-source.csv`.
-This is the path to the file that will store the reactions to the issues in a format that can be processed by the following script to generate `reactions-to-issues/figure4.png` <mark>TODO: Add Missing Dependency in Dockerfile</mark>
+This is the path to the file that will store the reactions to the issues in a format that can be processed by the following script to generate `reactions-to-issues/figure4.png` <mark>**TODO**: Add Missing Dependency in Dockerfile</mark>

 	Rscript reactions-to-issues/likert-scaled-reactions.R

-[^2]: The last update was done on 05/02/2020.
+<sup>2</sup> The last update was done on 05/02/2020.

 ### Card-sorting of the Received Comments